 Fashion Marketing and Management Jobs: Salary and Career Facts

 Find out about the types of jobs you could pursue in fashion marketing and management.
-Read on to learn more about career options along with salary and key responsibilities information.
+Read on to learn more about career options along with information about salary and key responsibilities.
 Schools offering Fashion Design & Merchandising degrees can also be found in these popular choices.

 Fashion marketing and management includes a variety of fields such as a fashion purchasing, retail management, and visual merchandising.
 The following chart gives you an overview of what you need to know about entering this field.